 Reading through the Bible yearly is not a magic formula, but it is a good start.
 It’s not meant to replace other valuable and necessary spiritual disciplines like Bible study, Scripture meditation, Scripture memorization, prayer, fasting, worship, service, and so on.

-Bible reading, like any of the other spiritual disciplenes is all about becoming.
+Bible reading, like any of the other spiritual disciplines is all about becoming, and not just something to check off our to-do list.
 Becoming disciples able to handle the word of truth.
 And becoming more and more like our Lord and Savior.

-Bible reading is not something to just check off a list.
-But a help to knowing and pleasing the One we love so much.
+Bible reading is a help to knowing and pleasing the One we love so much.